Unforgettable Birthday Ideas Your Kids Will Love

-They often have me re-read it to them because it just makes them feel special, and it’s an extra reminder that they are loved.
+They often have me re-read them because it just makes them feel special, and it’s an extra reminder that they are loved.

 It has been SO fun to see how tall they are each year and compare how tall the siblings are at different age points.